-The proper operation of biometric equipment and procedures depends highly on the co-operation of its users.
-Obviously, if the user acquires services by being accepted and is a legitimate user, the user will tend to be co-operative.
+The proper operation of biometric equipment and functionality of procedures depends highly on the co-operation of the users.
+Obviously, if the user is legitimate and acquires services by being accepted, the user will tend to be co-operative.
 Otherwise, the user will gain nothing by co-operation and will be a non-co-operative or even a hostile user.
-Undoubtedly, look-alikes will belong to the latter user classes.